Shaurya-ds/Alpha-Nex-2/replit.md

 - ✅ Review rewards: Users earn 15 XP points for each content review submitted
 - ✅ XP points display correctly in navigation bar and dashboard after earning
 - ✅ Fixed database session management to ensure XP changes are committed properly
+- ✅ **FIXED MULTI-USER ISOLATION**: Each user session now gets unique account with individual XP, uploads, and reviews
+- ✅ Implemented session-based user creation with unique usernames and isolated data
+- ✅ Users can no longer see or delete each other's content - complete account separation
+- ✅ Each user starts with 500 XP and earns points independently from other users
-- ✅ Application now ready for production deployment with complete feedback system and working XP rewards
+- ✅ Application now ready for production deployment with complete feedback system and proper multi-user support